Jeroen-Matthijssens/cmdargs/src/documentation/main.md

 ```

 A `RuntimeException` will be thrown if the parsing of the arguments has failed.
 The parser
-can print a usefull message to `System.out` when something goes wrong.
+can print a useful message to `System.out` when something goes wrong.
 Other
 `OutputStream`s can be given to the method call.

 ```java